rngchan/sun-moon-rng/README.md

 This represents your RNG seed back when you started this whole Magikarp breeding process thing.
 But since you refused a total of 127 eggs to calculate your seed, and we are using the Everstone to calculate it, this means that your current seed is 124 states ahead of the one you found (rejecting 127 eggs advances your seed 127 times, and the Everstone is the 3rd RNG roll, so your current seed will be 3 behind that last one).
 Do not fret, this is where the first script in this project will aid you.

 In the same directory as the scripts, create a file named `seed.txt` and copy/paste the seed you got from the tool above in it, and then run the script `update_seed.py`.
 The script will update the file you wrote with your actual current seed.

+**_IMPORTANT:_** If you obtained your current seed through any method other than the one Magikarp one above, you should NOT use the `update_seed.py` script, as its purpose is to update the seed given by the Japanese tool linked.
+If you got your seed via PKHeX, the one you have is the one you should use, NOT the one given by this script.

 **_Side note:_** If you're unsure how to run a Python script, just double click a `.py` file if you're using Windows, or if you're using a UNIX system just open a terminal, navigate to where you saved the scripts, and type: